THE SULUK ACADEMY

 Suluk Academy is designed for initiates within the Inayati Order, as well as devoted students of sister groups with membership in the Federation of the Sufi Message.
 If you are a student within the Inayati Order, it is highly recommended that you do the Suluk program sometime during the course of your Sufi studies.

 If you are interested in applying for the upcoming North American class, with space for 40 students and launching September 2018, please share your information with us below.
-Applications will be made available later this fall.
+Upon receipt of your information, we will send additional details and a link to the application.

 *If you are interested in Suluk Europe, which has a new class starting in 2020, please email firstname.lastname@example.org.

-Please contact Muhasaba Wender, the Inayati Order’s Program Manager, with any questions.
-She will happily guide you through the Suluk process by email, firstname.lastname@example.org, or phone, 518-794-7834.
+Please contact us with any questions and we will happily guide you through the Suluk process by email, email@example.com, or phone, 518-794-7834.

 Sufis, instead of teaching the lesson of indifference, have taught the lesson of love and sympathy, and have called it the cultivation of the heart.
 In Sufi terminology, this is called Suluk, which means the divine manner, the loving manner.
 When a refined manner is directed by the heart quality, it becomes a loving manner, the manner of God, and all such attributes as gentleness, tolerance, kindness, forgiveness, mercy, and compassion spring from it.
 The great teachers and prophets did not become what they were by their miracles, their wonder-workings; what was most apparent in them was the loving manner. – Hazrat Inayat Khan, Sufi Message Volume VIII (original edition) on “The Heart.”